willzfrank/willzfrank/README.md

 <h1 align="center">Hi 👋, I'm Godswill Francis☘️</h1>
 <h3 align="center">I am presently undergoing a software engineering diploma course🎓 currently at National Institute of Information Technology.
 Looking for opportunities and collabaration in projects related to reactjs.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my PHP and Nodejs 🤓.
-Looking forward to Share and Gain knowledgeable stuff.</h3>
+Looking forward to share and gain knowledgeable stuff.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=willzfrank&label=Profile%20views&color=0e75b6&style=flat" alt="willzfrank" /> </p>